 When: The third Thursday of the month from 6:30-9:30 p.m.

-  Room T410 in the UTLC Building (new location) on the Lawrence Tech University (See map links on the home page).
+Room M218 in the Buell Management Building on the Lawrence Tech University (See map links on the home page).

 Speaker: Our monthly speakers are identified on the home page.

 There is a $5 guest fee to attend the meetings (but your first visit is free and annual membership is $30).